DenverCoder1/jct-discord-bot/Contributing.md

 ### 1 - Creating an Issue

-When making a contribution, whether to fix a bug, or to add a new feature, first create an issue, if it doesn't already exist, outlining briefly what needs to be accomplished.
+When making a contribution, whether to fix a bug, or to add a new feature, first **create an issue** if it doesn't already exist, outlining briefly what needs to be accomplished.
+(Note each issue has an issue number by which we will reference it later on.)

-Once the issue exists, add any appropriate labels, then add it to the project **JCT Discord Bot**.
+Once the issue exists, **add any appropriate labels**, then add it to the project **JCT Discord Bot**.
 (This can be accomplished on the issue's page on GitHub, on the right hand side on desktop, or at the bottom on mobile.)
-Then you can assign yourself to the issue.
+Then you can **assign yourself** to the issue.

 ### 2 - Creating a Branch